Fire doors containing asbestos-impacted fire-retardant boards

 Doors supplied, fully installed with fire tags issued

-In these situations, replacing affected doors will be a new building project, and may require a building consent.
+In these situations, replacing affected doors will result in a new building project, and may require a building consent.

 You must use a building product that is suitable for the intended fire rating and installation context.